Feb 1, 2021

 Water damage is one of the last things you want to find in your home.
-No one wants to come home to a flooded basement or other water issues.
-It can be difficult to repair, and it can result in a costly repair bill or home insurance claim.
-Unfortunately, water damage is one of the most common forms of damage to homes.
+No one wants to come home to a flooded basement or other issues.
+It can be challenging to repair, and it can result in a costly repair bill.
+Unfortunately, it is one of the most common forms of damage to homes.

 Flooding From Sewer Backup vs. Overland Flooding

 A severe weather event can cause your home or basement to flood.
 It can also flood your neighbourhood.
 Some ‘flooding’ can result from water seeping into your basement.
 This is commonly a result of two sources :

 - Overland Flooding : Rising water levels outside your home.

 - Sewer Backup : An inability of the municipal systems to cope with rainwater runoff.

 Standard policies generally do not include protection from sewer backup.
 You will need additional protection added.
 Review your documents or speak to an advisor to confirm what you have.

 If you have water damage, then there is a good chance you may also have mould, and it’s not something to mess around with.
 If you suspect mould, have it addressed immediately.
 Talk to your advisor about your options for claiming mould issues.

 While water damage can occur virtually anywhere, there are common areas where it is more likely to occur, such :